albertattard/java-boot-camp/docs/11-collections/07-hashcode-equals.md

 ## How does the `hashCode()` method effect performance?

-The performance of the hash based collections is direclty related to how well distributed the elements are in its buckets.
-A badly implemented `hashCode()` method may drive the performance of such functions down.
+The performance of the hash-based collections is directly related to how well distributed the elements are in its buckets.
+A badly implemented `hashCode()` method may drive the performance of such collections down.

 [The `hashCode()` method must return the same value for two objects that are considered equal]({{ '/docs/simple-objects/the-object-class/#the-equals-and-hashcode-methods' | absolute_url }}).
 Two objects that are not equal can return the same hash code value.

-Consider the following innefficient example.
+Consider the following inefficient example.

-{% include custom/not_recommended.html details="The following example performs poorly with hash based collections on purpose." %}
+{% include custom/not_recommended.html details="The following example performs poorly with hash-based collections on purpose." %}

 ```java
 package demo;